KRKE-monument-debate-ontology/MDO/llm/page-2.md

 {% step %}
 #### User Story -  con 2 eventi

-In 2006, the Comune di Milano inaugurated a statue of Indro Montanelli in the public gardens of Milan that bear his name.
+In 2006, the Comune di Milano inaugurated a statue of Indro Montanelli in the public gardens of Milan that bearS his name.
 Sculpted by Vito Tongiani, the bronze figure shows Montanelli seated at his typewriter.
-The monument was intended as a tribute to one of the most influential Italian journalists of the twentieth century.
+The monument was intended as a tribute to one of the most influential Italian journalists of the 20th century.
 For several years, it stood largely as a symbol of journalistic achievement and civic recognition.

 The first rupture came in February 2012.
 One morning, the statue was found splashed with red paint, and a fake bomb made of wood and paper had been placed beneath its hat.
 The act marked the beginning of a public controversy.
 Among those present that day was an <mark style="color:red;background-color:red;">Eritrean man who supported the gesture</mark>.
 To him, the red paint <mark style="color:red;background-color:red;">symbolized the violence of Italian colonialism</mark> and forced the city to confront a history often left unaddressed.
 Not far away, a <mark style="color:green;background-color:green;">history student reacted differently</mark>.
 He was disturbed by the vandalism and believed that damaging a monument only deepened divisions.
 In his view, <mark style="color:green;background-color:green;">the statue represented a piece of public memory</mark>—problematic, perhaps, but something to be studied and debated rather than attacked.